atomisthq/docs/docs/user/index.md

 you choose, and keep people informed for the rest.

 You can also use a Software Delivery Machine (SDM) on your laptop, individually, without enrolling in the service.
-To get going with a Local SDM, skip to the [quick start guide][quick-start].

 This page describes how to create an Atomist _workspace_.
 An Atomist workspace connects your code, build, deployment, and runtime platforms into a single, cohesive model of how your team provides value: delivering great solutions.

-[quick-start]: ../quick-start.md (Atomist Developer Quick Start)

 ## Prerequisites